MessageBird vs WhatsApp

 Which is more reliable, MessageBird or WhatsApp?

-From February 15th to May 14th, MessageBird showed an error rate of 0.00% while WhatsApp showed 0.05%.
+From March 5th to June 3rd, MessageBird showed an error rate of 0.00% while WhatsApp showed 0.05%.
 Both rates are within acceptable thresholds for production SMS delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MessageBird or WhatsApp?